AbdulrahmanAlhumid/Bayan/README.md

 - Ask follow-up questions in a contextual chat view
 - View and manage local analysis history
 - Switch between dark and light themes
-- Keep the Gemini API key on the backend instead of exposing it in the browser

 ## Data Persistence